noahehall/theBookOfNoah/0current/aws/0networking.md

     - gateway
       - serve as a target for a route in a route table for traffic destined for the service

-- virtual private gateway: enable external resources to connect privately to resources within a vpc

 - transit gateway: simplify network management across multiple VPCs &/ on premise data centers

   - Transit Gateway connects on-premises resources to VPCs using a centralized hub.
 VPC Peering connects VPCs with each other, DirectConnect provides dedicated bandwidth, and a site-to-site VPN is a software approach for securing traffic.